RustFestEU/blog.rustfest.eu/_posts/2016-09-03-this-week-in-rustfest-13-activities-and-sponsors.md

 ## Schedule In Progress

 This week we drafted up a schedule for all of our [super speakers](/talks/) and we're now reaching out to them to ensure that everything sounds great to them.
+While we are still sussing out the details, we can give you an indication of the overall time span.

-What we can tell you is the rough start/end times of each day, as well as the fact that there will be time to get tea, coffee, and snacks at least twice without missing anything.
+Saturday will start not earlier than 9am with a welcome, and the first keynote.
+As we have many talks to cover we will do them in blocks of three back-to-back with 10-15min breaks in between those blocks.
+Of course, there will be lunch served at the venue around mid-day within a longer break before we go on with the next blocks of talks.
+In the evening the [Digital Eatery](https://www.microsoft-berlin.de/de-de/berlin/the-digital-eatery/) (the café in the front) will convert to a nice hang out for us, serve dinner will and invite all participants to relax, chat and hang out (yes, it will have the XBoxes hooked up for us).

-TODO: What is "Bounding box schedule?"
+Sunday starts a little later, more towards 10am, with a talk by Sonja Heinen.
+In "Hobby oriented programming" she will set the mode for the day, before everyone is off to their rooms and workshops.
+Don't worry we've planned in some travel time, so you won't be late from the talk.
+In the evening we invite everyone back to the venue to listen to the last talk.
+After a full weekend of looking into the current state and future of Rust, Marijn Haverbeke will close the conference by looking with us back to "The rust that could have been".

 ## Thank You Factor10!